pravin-294/SQL-sales-analysis-project/README.md

 ## 📌 Project Overview
 This project is an **end-to-end SQL sales data analysis project** that demonstrates how raw retail sales data can be cleaned, transformed, and analyzed to generate meaningful business insights.

 The project simulates a **real-world retail analytics workflow**, starting from an unclean dataset and ending with business-driven analytical queries using **MySQL**.
+Additionally, a Python notebook is included to demonstrate awareness of **Python–MySQL integration** for data access and analysis.

 ---